 How do they work

 Hydraulic disc brakes use a fluid in order to push the brake pads against the rotor in order to stop your bike.
 When you squeeze on the brake lever with your hand a plunger pushes the fluid through the hose or housing and into the caliper which then pushes the brake pads against the rotor.

 Mechanical disc brakes use a cable in order to pull on the caliper.
 It pulls the caliper down which then screws in a washer type piece, which then pushes the brake pad on to the rotor.

-Aligning your brakes hydraulic vs mechanical
+Aligning your mountain bike hydraulic brakes vs mechanical

 Every once in a while you are going to need to realign your brake pads because over time and after much riding the pads will wear away.
 This will reduce your braking power because the pads will be farther away from the rotor and or they will be uneven which can cause squeaking.
 This is annoying.

 - The alignment procedure that you need to do for your front and rear brakes is the same.

 - First you need to make sure that the caliper body can move easily from side to side.
 Do this by loosening the mounting bolts.
 Just loosen them, don’t take out the bolts.

 - Next you need to center the caliper body over the rotor.
 Do this by squeezing the brake lever.
 While holding the brake lever tighten in the bolts.

 - Test if the pads rub against the rotor by spinning the wheel.
 If there is no rubbing the pads are aligned.
 You can now secure the mounting bolts by tightening them fully.
 Tighten to 6 to 8 Newton meters.